Symmetry invariance of conservation laws of partial differential equations: Preliminaries

 These equations can be solved computationally by the same standard procedure \cite{Olv,1stbook,2ndbook} used to solve the determining equation for symmetries.
-Moreover, the multiplier determining system is, in general, more overdetermined than is the symmetry determining equation, and hence the computation of multipliers is easier than the computation of symmetries.
+Moreover, the multiplier determining system is, in general, more overdetermined than is the symmetry determining equation, and hence the computation of multipliers is generally easier than the computation of symmetries.

-This formulation of a determining system for conservation law multipliers has a simple adjoint relationship to Noether's theorem, as outlined in \Ref{Anc-capetown}.
+This formulation of a determining system for conservation law multipliers has a simple adjoint relationship to Noether's theorem, as explained in \Ref{Anc-review}.
 First, recall \cite{Olv,1stbook,2ndbook} that the condition for a PDE system \eqref{pde} to be given by Euler-Lagrange equations

 for some Lagrangian $L(t,x,u,\p u,\p^2 u,\ldots)$ is that

 holds for arbitrary differential functions $f^\alpha(t,x,u,\p u,\p^2 u,\ldots)$.
 In particular, it is necessary that in the PDE system the number $M$ of equations is the same as the number $m$ of dependent variables, whereby the indices $a$ and $\alpha$ can be identified.